 As a result of the acquisitions and asset management activity described above, at 30 June 2020 the portfolio comprised 94 properties, with just over 4,800 beds (approximately 1% of the beds available in the UK), and will grow to 104 properties with over 5,600 beds on completion of the Holmes transaction and the forward funded development of Hartlepool.
+A complete list of all the assets in the portfolio can be found on page 19.

+How our tenants managed the challenges caused by the COVID-19 pandemic is discussed in detail on pages 8-9.
 On average, occupancy across the portfolio fell by 8% between the first week of March, when the first deaths from COVID-19 were recorded in the UK, to the end of June.
 Occupancy has since stabilised and is starting to recover.
 The portfolio's rent cover has reduced from 1.8 times in the 12 months to 31 December 2019, to a still healthy 1.7 times in the six months to 30 June 2020.